 Maintenance activities for a large organisation are usually organised into levels.

-First level maintenance uses relatively unskilled labour and covers cleaning, inspections and other simple preventative maintenance activities.
+First level maintenance uses relatively unskilled labour and covers cleaning,

 Second level maintenance involves the diagnosis of faults and replacement of failed modules.